 The elementary education program involves cooperation between Bryn Athyn College and Holy Family University.
-It enables students to fulfill the full academic requirements for the Bachelor of Science degree under the aegis of New Church educational philosophy, and, if they choose to, apply for Pennsylvania certification in K-6 elementary education or dual certification in K-6 elementary and special education or early childhood education.
-Upon completion of the full required program as outlined below, which includes courses at Holy Family University, students receive their degrees from Bryn Athyn College and apply for certification through Holy Family University.
+It enables students to fulfill the full academic requirements for the bachelor of science degree under the aegis of New Church educational philosophy, and, if they choose to, apply for Pennsylvania certification.
+Students graduating before June 2013 can pursue certifying degrees in K-6 elementary education or dual certification in K-6 elementary and special education or early childhood education.
+Pennsylvania certification requirements have recently been updated.
+Students graduating after June 2013 will follow new program requirements to be outlined in the 2010-11 catalog.
+Upon completion of the full required program as outlined below, which includes courses at Holy Family University, students receive their degrees from Bryn Athyn College and apply for certification\ through Holy Family University.
 Application for certification is not a degree requirement, nor is it automatic.
 Secondary certification in biology, English, and history can be earned through the respective majors.